simonjoom/react-app-mobx-ultimateversion/README.md

-# react-app/temp
+# react-app
 forked react-app  with fontawesome + mobx + material-ui

 in root folder react-app
-run
+npm run new
-npm install
+then 'npm run start'

-npm run start to deploy developpement
+you re done !
 see webpack.config.js for configuration